sm0602/MLnow_GirlScript/README.md

 # MLnow_GirlScript

-This is the  repository for the ML.now() course.
+This is the  repository for the ML.now() course - Accessible only to me thus private.